snoyberg/posa-chapter/warp.md

 Authors: Kazu Yamamoto and Michael Snoyman

-Warp is a high-performance library of HTTP server side in Haskell, a purely functional programming language.
+Warp is a high-performance library of HTTP server side in Haskell, (FIXME: "this sentence is not english") a purely functional programming language.
 Both Yesod, a web application framework, and `mighty`, an HTTP server, are implemented over Warp.